 Ecwid is an

 It is free to create a store using Ecwid.
-If you have under 10 products, a free plan will be enough to start.
+If you have up to five products, a free plan will be enough to start.
 When you’re ready to implement advanced tools, premium features in Ecwid’s paid plans come around to grow your business.

-For example, Venture Plan (allows 100 products) costs just $15 per month.
+For example, Venture Plan (allows 100 products) costs just $14.08 per month when billed annualy.

 Let’s add everything up to see what it costs to start selling online.

 With a website Without a website Business registration $35 $35 Domain name $12 $12 Annual hosting $48 ✕ Ecwid free plan $0 $0 Total $95 $47